tuplo/package-test/readme.md

 ### Jest

 - tests a commonjs module (native behavior)
-- tests a esm module (following instructions)
+- tests a esm module (following instructions from docs)
 - tests a ts module (with ts-jest)